RayKitajima/RadioStarlight/README.md

 2. Add feeds, APIs, and pages.
 3. Select your text model + image model.
 4. Define or pick a personality and Sound Set.
-5. Generate (publish to you wish).
+5. Generate (publish if you wish).